 Common levels of testing used when defining a software testing strategy.

-In real projects, I rarely rely on a single approach.
-Most teams combine multiple strategies based on risk, scale, and system complexity.
+In real-world projects, I rarely rely on a single testing approach.
+Most teams combine multiple testing strategies depending on risk, system complexity, and development speed.

 Manual Testing Strategy